nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

 responsibility.

 Secondly, there's a comical amount of money in software.
 It's the best paying field right now, and the result is that everyone and their mother wants to learn python.
-Fine, everyone _can_ crank out a full web stack with an online tutorial, but it doesn't mean everyone
+Fine, everyone _can_ crank out a web stack with an online tutorial, but it doesn't mean everyone
 _should_.
 Maybe that's a bit drastic to say.
 And I'm not trying to gate-keep web development, but I am saying there's an enormous amount of power that goes unrecognized.<sup>8</sup>